amunn/invoice-class/README.md

 US Commercial Invoice Class

-The `invoice-class` produces a standard US commercial invoice using data from a CSV file.
+The `invoice-class` produces a standard US commercial shipping invoice using data from a CSV file.
 Invoices can span multiple pages.
 The class is configurable for different shipping addresses.
+It is not intended as a general purpose invoicing class for e.g. professional services.

 Copyright 2008-2019 by Alan Munn amunn@msu.edu